Taebaek Mountains

-The Taebaek Mountains are a mountain range that stretches across North Korea and South Korea.
+The Taebaek Mountains (Korean: 태백산맥) are a mountain range that stretches across North Korea and South Korea.
 They form the main ridge of the Korean peninsula.
+The mountain range is the source of the Han River, which flows through Seoul, as well as the Nakdong River, the longest river in South Korea, which passes through Daegu and Busan, making it one of the most important geographical features in South Korea and the Korean Peninsula as a whole.
+The mountain range extends 500 to 600 kilometers, from the area near the city of Wonsan in North Korea, to the Yeongnam Alps in the south and beyond.

 Geography

 The Taebaek mountains are located along the eastern edge of the peninsula and run along the eastern coast of the Korean Peninsula.
 The Hwangnyong Mountain in North Korea (1268 meters) forms the northern end of the range.
 Busan lies at the southern end of this mountain range, thus making the mountain range a total length of over 500 kilometers, averaging about 1000 meters in height.

 Prominent peaks of the range include Mount Seoraksan (1,708 m), Mount Kumgangsan (1,638 m), Mount Taebaeksan (1,566.7 m) and Mount Odaesan (1,563 m).
 To the east, the mountain range falls steeply into the sea, but to the west, there are more gentle slopes.
 Many spurs stretch southwest.
 The most important rivers of South Korea, the Han River and the Nakdong River, both originate in the Taebaek Mountains.